jfabrix101/SquareWatchFace/README.md

 #Simple project for Android Watch Face

-This use a simple layout (for square watches)
+This use a simple layout (for square watches) to show how to implement an android wear clock face.

+*Note: Until now the official API for develop the clock face are not been released.
+So this can change in the future*.

+The example use the AnalogClock widget to draw a clock.
+This widget is automatically update at each minute, so should not be necessary the use of BroadcastReceiver to be notified at each minute.
+But in real clock face probably will be different TextView for hours and minute so the template provides this functionality.

 ##Instruction